AbdulrhmanM0hamed/clinic_app/eyadtk_privacy_policy.md

 ## 9. Third-Party Services

-The app may use third-party services required for app distribution, performance, or basic functionality.
+The app uses third-party services to provide core functionality and app distribution.

-These services may collect limited technical information according to their own privacy policies.
+These services may process limited technical or app-related data according to their own privacy policies and security practices.

-Examples may include:
+Third-party services used by the app may include:

+- Supabase, for backend database, authentication, storage, and related app services
 - Google Play services
 - Android system services
 - Printing or sharing services available on the user’s device

+Supabase provides backend infrastructure such as a Postgres database, authentication, storage, APIs, and related services.
+Data stored through Supabase is subject to Supabase’s privacy and security practices.

 ## 10. User Responsibility